rahulk73/prep_instructions/README.md

 Hit `Export to CSV` and download the file.
 This will be the `classlist.csv` for the semester.

 ### Step 1
-After an assingment has passed the deadline and submissions are closed, incase there were updates to any private tests during the courses of the assignment, click on `Remark Submissions` from the dropdown first and remark their latest submission.
+After an assingment has passed the deadline and submissions are closed, incase there were updates to any private tests during the course of the assignment, click on `Remark Submissions` from the dropdown first and remark their latest submission.

 Then, select `Download Results` from the drop down. ![download](download.png)